Rachel Pollack: Teaching

-For 32 years, Pollack taught seminars with tarot author Mary K. Greer at the Omega Institute, in Rhinebeck, New York.
+For 32 years, Pollack taught seminars with tarot author Mary K. Greer at the Omega Institute for Holistic Studies, in Rhinebeck, New York.
 She also did seminars for several years in California in conjunction with Greer, and she co-presented a breakthrough seminar with author Johanna Gargiulo-Sherman on tarot and psychic ability, using her own Shining Tribe Tarot and Gargiulo-Sherman's Sacred Rose Tarot.
 Pollack was also a popular lecturer at tarot seminars and symposiums such as Los Angeles Tarot Symposium, Bay Area Tarot Symposium, and the Readers Studio.

 She was a professor of creative writing in the Masters of Fine Arts program of Goddard College.
 She taught English at State University of New York.

 Influences

 Pollack was Jewish, and frequently wrote about the Kabbalah, most notably in The Kabbalah Tree.

 She was a trans woman and wrote frequently on transgender issues.
-In Doom Patrol she introduced Coagula, a transsexual character.
-She also wrote several essays on transsexualism, attacking the notion that it is a "sickness", instead saying that it is a passion.
-She emphasized the revelatory aspects of transsexualism, saying that "the trance-sexual [sic] woman sacrifices her social identity as a male, her personal history, and finally the very shape of her body to a knowledge, a desire, which overpowers all rational understanding and proof."
+In Doom Patrol she introduced Coagula, a trans lesbian character.
+She also wrote several essays on transness, attacking the notion that it is a "sickness", instead saying that it is a passion.
+She emphasized the revelatory aspects of transness, saying that "the trance-sexual [sic] woman sacrifices her social identity as a male, her personal history, and finally the very shape of her body to a knowledge, a desire, which overpowers all rational understanding and proof."

 A Secret Woman features a police detective who is transgender and Jewish.
 The detective utters the prayer, "Blessed art thou oh G-d who made me not a woman.
 Double blessed is Doctor Green who has."
 Pollack created the characters known as 'the bandage people' for her Doom Patrol run.
 The bandage people are 'sexually remaindered spirits' who died in sexual accidents.
 The initials SRS came from the medical term 'sex reassignment surgery'.
 Pollack's essay "The Transsexual Book of The Dead: Osiris and the Trance Man", written for the anthology Phallus Palace, addresses the Osiris myth and "reconfigures Egyptian mythology into a multi-layered map for transsexual experience."

 Fairy tales such as the Brothers Grimm influenced many of Pollack's writings.
 Her book Tarot of Perfection is a book of fairy tales based on the tarot.